Boxlight Corporation (BOXL) is primed for evolution with the beta value of 3.61

 Sponsored

-The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 914796 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Technology managed to top a trading volume set approximately around 55500146 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 3 analysts gave the Boxlight Corporation a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.